yuanbei/Nars-Wiki/Reinforcement-Learning.md

 In reinforcement learning approaches there is usually a randomization probability, which determines with what probability in the current step, a random element of A is chosen.
 Usually there is also a fixed decrease-function pre-defined, which is basically problem-specific knowledge, which lowers the randomization-probability in every step.

-But with NARS there is a solution to this dilemma: A meta-action ^r, "select a random element of A", where A is presented as
+But with OpenNARS there is a solution to this dilemma: A meta-action ^r, "select a random element of A", where A is presented as

 `<{a1,...,an} --> A>.`